ABOUT ME

 PROJECTS

 Used causal inference and machine learning techniques for analyzing the impact of dose adjustment patterns throughout IVF cycles on pregnancy outcomes.
-Developed statistical tests to alert clinics when a doctor's performance deviates from their peers' on key performance indicators (KPIs)
+Developed statistical tests to alert clinics when a doctor's performance deviates from their peers' on key performance indicators (KPIs).

 Causal Inference for Modeling the Effects of Nearby Dust Geometry on Magnetic Fields